 The compact Weather Transmitter (Vaisala WXT520 or WXT530) offers six meteorological parameters in one compact unit.
 It measures wind speed and direction, precipitation, atmospheric pressure, air temperature and relative humidity.
 The wind is estimated by transit time through three equally spaced ultrasonic transducers on a horizontal plane.
 The precipitation sensor on top of the transmitter, detects the impact of individual raindrops by noise detection with a piezoelectric sensor.
-Each raindrop produces a signal that can be converted directly to accumulated rainfall and hail (Vaisala WXT520, 2012) and thus, the accumulated rainfall, the to rain/hail intensity and duration.
-It is capable to distinguish between rain and hail.
+Each raindrop produces a signal that can be converted directly to accumulated rainfall and hail (Vaisala WXT520, 2012) and to rain/hail intensity and duration.
 The PTU (pressure, temperature, humidity) module measures the atmospheric pressure, air temperature and humidity with a capacitive silicon element for the pressure, a capacitive ceramic element for the temperature and a capacitive thin film polymer element for the humidity.
 The PTU component is fixed insight a radiation shield to protect the sensor from direct sun light.

 The combined Temperature and Humidity Sensor (Vaisala HMP45, Vaisala HMP155, Campbell® Scientific CS215 or Galltec+Mela KPK 1/5-ME) provides air temperature and relative humidity data.
 The humidity measurement is based on the capacitive thin-film polymer probe which either absorbs or releases water vapour that changes the dielectric properties and, therefore, the capacitance of the sensor.
 The temperature measurement is based on the resistive platinum probe.
-Both probes are located at the tip of the sensor and protected by a sintered Teflon filter.
+Both probes are located at the tip of the sensor and are protected by a sintered Teflon filter.
 The sensor is fixed inside a radiation shield to protect the sensor from direct sun light and is mounted on a steel mast.

-195 The Barometric Pressure Transducer (Setra 278 or Campbell® Scientific CS115) measures the actual local atmospheric pressure.
-The sensor is fixed inside the station main box but is conducted outside of the box with a connecting air tube.
+The Barometric Pressure Transducer (Setra 278 or Campbell® Scientific CS115) measures the actual local atmospheric pressure.
+The sensor is fixed inside the station main box but is led to the outside of the box with a connecting air tube.

 The alpine Wind Monitor (RM Young 05103-45) is used to measure the horizontal wind speed and direction.
 The wind speed is measured with a helicoid-shaped, four-blade propeller.
 The rotation of the propeller produces a signal proportional to the wind speed.
 The position of the vane is transmitted by a potentiometer and its output voltage is proportional to the wind direction.
-The wind sensor is mounted on a steel mast at 10m above ground.
+The wind sensor is mounted on top of a 10m steel mast.